Vote in Ukraine's Russia-held areas stokes tension with West

 The German economy ministry said Tuesday that the Nord Stream 1 pipeline leading from Russia to Europe has reported a drop in pressure, only hours after a leak was reported in the Nord Stream 2 pipeline in the Baltic Sea off Denmark.
 Both pipelines were built to carry natural gas from Russia to Europe.

+The extent of the damage means that the pipelines are unlikely to be able to carry any gas to Europe this winter even if there was the political will to bring them online, analysts at the Eurasia Group said.

-Kremlin spokesman Dmitry Peskov said the problems were “very alarming” and would be investigated.
+Peskov, the Kremlin spokesman, said the problems were “very alarming” and would be investigated.

-The referendum in Russian-held areas of Ukraine, whose outcome is expected to be a predetermined victory for Moscow, is rejected as a sham by Ukraine and many other countries.

-The five-day voting, in which residents are asked whether they want their regions to become part of Russia, has been anything but free or fair.
-Tens of thousands of residents had already fled the regions amid the war, and images shared by those who remained showed armed Russian troops going door-to-door to pressure Ukrainians into voting.
+Meta, which owns Facebook and Instagram, revealed another prong of Russia’s offensive: a sprawling disinformation network.

+The network originating in Russia aimed to use hundreds of fake social media accounts and dozens of sham news websites to spread biased Kremlin talking points about the invasion of Ukraine, Meta said Tuesday.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine